vackosar/vackosar.github.io/_posts/2021-10-04-electra-4x-cheaper-bert-training.md

   - bigger are not helping
   - compute more expensive
   - perhaps bigger too difficult task
-- Trained jointly otherwise discriminator fails to learn
+- Both trained jointly otherwise discriminator fails to learn
   - otherwise, the discriminator fails to learn
   - generator selects harder cases
   - but must not be too much better than discriminator